Xilmi/Rotp-Fusion/FeaturesChanges.md

   - Population currently flying around in transports is now considered when evaluating the aggressiveness of Bulrathi- or Sakkra-like empires.
   - Invasions are now considered for all enemy-empires and not only the ones that we are already at war with.
   - For the calculation of an empires' power-level the population that is currently flying around in transports is now taken into consideration too.
+- Speed-requirement for missiles in ship-designs reduced
+  - When considering whether to use missiles for their ship-designs the AI now has a lower speed-requirement for the missiles based on the enemie's designs speeds.
+  - The distance-advantage of repulsors is split above the two turns the missile will travel instead being considered twice.
+  - It is also taken into consideration that the missile only needs to get into 0.7 range instead of having to catch up to the target's center.

 ### Governor: